Greyhawk: Fifth edition

 When the Player's Handbook for the fifth edition of Dungeons & Dragons was released in 2014, several references to the world of Greyhawk appeared throughout the descriptions of various races and classes, and a partial list of Greyhawk deities appeared in the book.
 The Monster Manual, the second released book of the 5th edition, did not include any direct references to Greyhawk but did mention Explictica Defilus from Against the Cult of the Reptile God in the Naga entry, and tied the creation of ghouls to Doresain, the "King of Ghouls", from the Greyhawk adventure Kingdom of the Ghouls by Wolfgang Baur from Dungeon #70.

 In April 2017, Tales from the Yawning Portal was released.
 It contained seven older modules now reprinted and updated for the fifth edition of Dungeons & Dragons.
 Four out of the seven were old Greyhawk modules: Against the Giants, The Hidden Shrine of Tamoachan, Tomb of Horrors, and White Plume Mountain.
 In addition the book also featured advice how to place the other adventures within the Greyhawk setting, or how to change the name-giving tavern Yawning Portal in Waterdeep from the Forgotten Realms into the Green Dragon Inn from the City of Greyhawk.
 In May 2019, Ghosts of Saltmarsh was released for the fifth edition of Dungeons & Dragons.
 The book compiles new versions of classic adventures that are located around Saltmarsh in Greyhawk (The Sinister Secret of Saltmarsh, Danger at Dunwater, and The Final Enemy), or are generally naval themed.

+In May 2024, it was announced that the updated Dungeon Master's Guide would feature Greyhawk as a sample campaign setting, and that prominent characters from the Greyhawk campaign setting would feature heavily in the art of all three updated core rulebooks.
+In December 2024, Wizards of the Coast announced Legends of Greyhawk as a new convention campaign which debuted at MagicCon: Chicago in February 2025.
+However, while this campaign is inspired by "past and current organized play campaigns", it uses separate rules from the standard D&D Adventurers League program.
+At Gen Con, in July 2025, they announced an expansion of Legends of Greyhawk as their "newest D&D organized play campaign" with various premier organizers assigned locations within the Greyhawk setting to create adventures for.
+Samantha Nelson of Polygon reported that it "will run at several other conventions this year before being made widely available for organized play in 2026".
+Nelson explained that players go from level one to three "after playing at least three adventures" and the "decisions players make in these early adventures will shape the future of the campaign, which is entering its beta phase.
+The campaign will grow and evolve based on the decisions players make at events worldwide, shaping the future of the campaign and the way that players experience the Grayhawk setting".